Harkame/JapScanDownloader/README.rst

 3 supported format of download

-:boom: Be careful to URL format :boom:
+Be careful to URL format :boom:

 Manga
 ^^^^^